reeceshuttle/966finalproject/README.md

-# Using Bayesian Imitation Learning to Infer Plans in PDDL Domains
+# Using Bayesian Imitation Learning to Infer Plans
+By Reece Shuttleworth